UPenn-CIT599/final-project-team-35-scrabble/README.md

 <img src="https://github.com/UPenn-CIT599/final-project-team-35-scrabble/blob/master/Scrabble/src/main/resources/welcome%20interface.png" width="600" height="400">

 In the game page, you can click the letter in the rack and then click any tile you want to relocate the letter.
-First word must be played using the center square with a star.
-Each time you finish this round, click submit button , it will pass to the other player or your next round.
+First word must be played using the center square with a star. ⭐️ Each time you finish this round, click submit button , it will pass to the other player or your next round.
 The more words you made, the more score you win.
-Each letter has its own score and some tiles have bonus effects.
+Each letter has its own score and some tiles have bonus effects.💰

 <img src="https://github.com/UPenn-CIT599/final-project-team-35-scrabble/blob/master/Scrabble/src/main/resources/multiple%20player%20interface.png" width="600" height="400">